 The frequencies and demographics of giant planets on wide orbits around low-mass stars are poorly constrained.
 This is due mostly to the limited sensitivity of imaging cameras on large ground based telescopes equipped with adaptive optics.
 The evolution of our own solar system, where the migration of Jupiter is responsible for the current planet configuration, indicates that understanding this population of M dwarf planets is critical to understanding the evolution and habitability of the large population of Earth-like planets closer in.

 Some success has been had imaging wide companions around young M dwarfs with many times the mass of Jupiter, but no lower-mass gas-giants have yet been detected.
-However, trends in long term radial velocity data and detections via gravitational micro lensing have revealed a substantial population of Neptune to Jupiter mass planets on intermediate orbits (~1-10 AU).
+However, trends in long term radial velocity data and detections via gravitational microlensing have revealed a substantial population of Neptune to Jupiter mass planets on intermediate orbits (~1-10 AU).
 Directly imaging these planets requires instrumentation with greater sensitivity and a carefully constructed sample of stars.
-I am leading a project to identify a sample of nearby, relatively young M dwarfs and develop a program to use NIRCam on the James Webb Space Telescope (JWST) to image their sub-Jupiter mass planets.
-The JWST is the only near-term facility with the necessary sensitivity and contrast to directly probe the M dwarf planet population detected via RVs and micro lensing.
+I lead a Guaranteed Time Observing (GTO) program to use NIRCam on the James Webb Space Telescope (JWST) to directly image these planets.
+The JWST is the only near-term facility with the necessary sensitivity and contrast to directly probe the M dwarf giant planet population detected via RVs and microlensing.
 Imaging of these low-mass gas-giants would be unprecedented and provide critical constraints on their frequency and the dominant modes of planet formation beyond M dwarf ice lines.
-A brief summary of our current efforts is available here.
+A brief summary of our efforts is available here and the GTO program details are available here.